Contract: United Kingdom

 The Unfair Contract Terms Act 1977 regulates contracts by restricting the operation and legality of some contract terms.
 It extends to nearly all forms of contract and one of its most important functions is limiting the applicability of disclaimers of liability.
 The terms extend to both actual contract terms and notices that are seen to constitute a contractual obligation.

 The Act renders terms excluding or limiting liability ineffective or subject to reasonableness, depending on the nature of the obligation purported to be excluded and whether the party purporting to exclude or limit business liability, acting against a consumer.

 It is normally used in conjunction with the Unfair Terms in Consumer Contracts Regulations 1999 (Statutory Instrument 1999 No. 2083), as amended by the Unfair Terms in Consumer Contracts (Amendment) Regulations 2001, which further defined a 'Financial Service Authority' as well as the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982.

+Rolling contract

+A rolling contract or auto-renewing contract has provision within it for the contract automatically to extend when it reaches the end of its term (duration), unless the purchasing party has given notice, within a specific time period or in a specific form, of their intention that the contract will terminate at its term end.